jheddings/juliet/README.md

 Before using `juliet`, you will need to install the modules from `requirements.txt`:

 ```
-python3 -m install -r requirements.txt
+python3 -m install -r requirements/core.txt
 ```

-*NOTE* Advanced users may with to do this using `venv` to avoid changes in their system libraries.
+*NOTE* Advanced users may wish to do this using `venv` to avoid changes in their system libraries.

 ## Usage ##